Blockost/scheduler/readme.md

 ## Scheduling

 Use -s or --sequential to start the scheduler in sequential mode.
-User -p or --parallel to start in parallel.
+Use -p or --parallel to start in parallel.

     $ ./Scheduler -s